 Isofoil insulation has a melting point of around 250 degrees Celsius.
 As mentioned above, there are no harmful chemicals introduced in the product to try and achieve a fire retardant status.
 When testing the products ability to reduce heat and flame.

 To a certain extent yes.
-It’s a polyester and won’t hold water and get damp.
-Furthermore, it wont attract bacteria and fungi like cellulose fiber insulation does when the newspaper in your ceiling gets wet.
+It’s polyester and won’t hold water and get damp.
+Furthermore, it won’t attract bacteria and fungi like cellulose fibre insulation does when the newspaper in your ceiling gets wet.
 It definitely helps with moisture and condensation control in commercial, residential and industrial buildings.